madan0230/BBHC_Project/README.md

 # BBHC_Project
-This my first and simple project about my College.
+This is my first and simple project about my College.